-An ear tube insertion is a procedure by which a specialized physician inserts tiny tubes into one’s eardrum to reduce the occurrence of ear infections and allow drainage of excess fluids.
+An ear tube insertion is when a doctor inserts tiny tubes, known as tympanostomy tubes or grommets, into the eardrum to reduce the occurrence of ear infections and allow drainage of excess fluids.
 The procedure is very common and poses minimal risks.
-Though it may be performed on individuals of all ages, the procedure is most often performed on children, who suffer ear infections more often than adults.
+An ear tube insertion is more common for children, who tend to suffer ear infections more often than adults.

-Adults can get ear infections too, but children get them more often because they have smaller Eustachian tubes that are more likely to get clogged.
-Three out of four children will have at least one ear infection by their third birthday.
-(National Institute on Deafness and Other Communication Disorders, 2011)
+Adults can also get ear infections, but children get them more frequently because they have smaller eustachian tubes that are more likely to clog.
+The National Institute on Deafness and Other Communication Disorders says that five out of six children will have at least one ear infection by their third birthday.

-Many times, ear infections will go away on their own, but they can be treated effectively with antibiotics.
-Sometimes, however, individuals will experience recurrent ear infections and fluid buildup, or go for months with an ear infection that will not heal.
-These issues can cause problems that may lead to hearing loss, behavior problems, and speech development delays in children.
+Ear infections will often go away with time, but antibiotics can treat them effectively as well.
+Sometimes, however, a person will experience recurrent ear infections and fluid buildup, or have an ear infection that won’t heal for months.
+These issues can cause problems that may lead to hearing loss, behavioral issues, and speech development delays in children.

-Individuals who suffer severe ear infections that spread to nearby tissues and bones or suffer a pressure injury from flying or deep-sea diving may also experience similar symptoms that require an ear tube procedure.
+Individuals who suffer from severe ear infections that spread to nearby tissues and bones, or experience a pressure injury from flying or deep sea diving may also require an ear tube insertion.

 - Reduce pressure.
 Ear infections and fluid buildup increase pressure inside the ear, which is what causes pain.
 Ear tubes allow air to enter the ear, equalizing the pressure between the inner ear and the outside world.
 This eases pain and helps prevent accumulation of liquid in the middle ear.

 - Drain fluid.
-Ear tubes allow pus and mucus buildup from ear infections to drain out of the ear without causing pain or increasing risk of other related complications.
+Ear tubes allow pus and mucus buildup from ear infections to drain out of the ear without causing pain or increasing the risk of related complications.

-- Receive treatment drops.
+- Prepare the ear for treatment drops.
 Tubes also make it easier to use antibiotic drops in the ears to treat infections.
 The tubes function as a passageway, permitting the drops to travel directly into the ear.
-Because they make antibiotic drops easier to use, they can eliminate the need for oral antibiotic treatment.
+Because they make antibiotic drops easier to use, the tubes can eliminate the need for oral antibiotic treatment.

 Ear tube insertion, also called myringotomy and tympanostomy tube placement, is a very common procedure performed under general anesthesia.
-The patient is asleep, but breathing on his or her own.
-The surgical team monitors heart rate, blood pressure, and blood oxygen throughout the procedure.
+During the procedure, the patient is asleep and breathing on their own.
+The surgical team monitors heart rate, blood pressure, and blood oxygen throughout the surgery.

 The actual surgery takes only about 10 to 15 minutes.
-The surgeon performs the following steps:
+During this time, the surgeon performs the following steps:

 - Makes an incision.
 The surgeon makes a tiny incision in the eardrum with a small scalpel or laser.
 If left alone, this incision would close and heal within a few days.

 - Removes fluid.
 Using a tiny vacuum, the surgeon suctions out any excess fluids from the middle ear, cleaning out the area.
 This is called aspiration of the middle ear.
-Some researchers have debated as to whether or not this step is necessary or helpful.
 Your doctor will determine if this step is necessary.

 - Inserts the tube.
-To allow air to enter your ear and to drain the fluid, the surgeon inserts the tiny tube into the hole made by the incision.
-The surgeon may place short-term tubes, which are smaller and remain in the ear for six to 12 months before falling out on their own, or long-term tubes, which are larger and typically stay in place for a longer period.
+To allow air to enter your ear and to drain fluids, the surgeon inserts the tiny tube into the hole made by the incision.
+The surgeon may place short-term tubes, which are smaller and remain in the ear for 6 to 12 months before falling out on their own, or long-term tubes, which are larger and typically stay in place for a longer period of time.

-Ear tube insertion is very common and safe.
+Ear tube insertion is a common and safe procedure.
 On rare occasions, however, complications may occur.
 Check with your doctor if you:

-- experience a high fever of 102° F or more
+- experience a fever of 102 degrees Fahrenheit or higher

-- experience persistent pain or continuous bleeding (Note that some bleeding on the first day after surgery is common.)
+- experience persistent pain or continuous bleeding (some bleeding on the first day after surgery is common)